software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/README.md

 # Migrations

 :::warning
 Breaking changes can be introduced without depreciation.
+StarkNet [deployment flow can change](https://community.starknet.io/t/universal-deployer-contract-proposal/1864) so do Protostar.
 :::